CIRCA Municipal Resilience Grant Program

 CIRCA is requesting grant proposals from municipal governments and councils of government for initiatives that advance resilience, including the creation of conceptual design, construction (demonstration projects or other) of structures, or the design of practices and policies that increase their resilience to climate change and severe weather.
-This program is focused on implementation and proposals must review and consider integration of CIRCA’s research products projects (see link to CIRCA Research Projects report below) into proposed projects.
-The CIRCA Executive Steering Committee has made up to $200,000 in funds available to municipal governments and councils of government for the execution of resilience initiatives.
-Project proposals should not be less than $20,000 and no more than $200,000.
-Project proposals seeking less than $20,000 may be reviewed by the CIRCA Executive Steering Committee.
+This program is focused on implementation and proposals must review and consider integration of CIRCA’s research products (see link to CIRCA Research Projects report below) into proposed projects.
+The CIRCA Executive Steering Committee has made up to $100,000 in funds available to municipal governments and councils of government for the execution of resilience initiatives.
+The committee will review proposals and expects to award 2-5 projects on this round.

 Project proposals should develop knowledge or experience that is transferable to multiple locations in Connecticut and have well-defined and measurable goals.
-Preferable projects will be implemented in no more than an 18-month time frame.
+Preferable projects will be implemented in no more than a 12-month time frame.
 Preference will also be given to those projects that leverage multiple funding sources and that involve collaboration with CIRCA to address at least one of the following priority areas:

 - Develop and deploy natural science, engineering, legal, financial, and policy best practices for climate resilience;

 - Undertake or oversee pilot projects designed to improve resilience and sustainability of the natural and built environment along Connecticut’s coast and inland waterways;